 It’s a airy, sun drenched space that calms your mind the second you walk in.

-You’ll be invited to a quiet cup of green tea if you arrive before the class begins while you wait for the rest of the yogis to file in.
-Once everyone has congregated, you’ll be lead upstairs to dump your bags and begin.
+We were invited to a quiet cup of green tea if you arrive before the class begins while we wait for the rest of the yogis to file in.
+Once everyone has congregated, the group is lead upstairs to drop off our bags and begin.

-During the morning yoga the sun seems to stream in through the skylights on even an overcast day.
+Early morning yoga is the best – the sun seems to stream in through the skylights on even the most overcast day.
 I also love that you can faintly hear the distant cows mooing and birds chirping, it’s really a serene experience.

-Afterwards they’ll lead everyone back downstairs to the Lavender Room for yet another cup of tea to be shared amongst all of your newly bonded yogi friends.
+At the end, they lead everyone back downstairs to the Lavender Room for yet another cup of tea to be shared amongst all of our newly bonded yogi friends.
+While chatting we discovered neighbours we never new existed and made plans to all get together again over Pimms in the garden.

 If you’re not one for yoga, they’ve also got a fabulous range of spa treatments and massages, which we also indulged in later in our visit.